madnuttah/unbound-docker/doc/DETAILS.md

 ### Updating the Image

-**Even I use it for less important services myself, I don't recommend using solutions like [watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
+**Even I use it for less important services myself, I don't recommend using solutions like [Watchtower](https://github.com/containrrr/watchtower) to update critical services like your production DNS infrastructure automatically.
 Imagine your network went down due to an update of the image not working as expected.
 Please always test before rolling out an update even I do my best not to break something.**

 **Absolutely no question, keeping all the things up-to-date is top priority nowadays, so a notification service like [DIUN](https://github.com/crazy-max/diun) can inform you when an update has been released so you can take appropriate action if needed.**

 If you want to update to the `latest` version available on Docker Hub, just pull the image using `docker-compose pull` and recreate the image by executing `docker-compose up -d`.

 Pulling the latest image without a compose file can be done by `docker pull madnuttah/unbound:latest`.

-`sudo` may apply.

 ### Unbound Statistics